josejnra/apache-spark/README.md

 spark-submit --master yarn \ # Default is None
              --deploy-mode client \ # Default is None.
 Options [cluster, client] --conf spark.executor.instances=1 \ # Dynamically defined.
              --conf spark.executor.cores=1 \ # 1 in YARN mode, all in standalone and mesos.
+Means that each executor can run a maximum of 1 task at the same time.
              --conf spark.executor.memory=1G \ # Memory per executor.
              --conf spark.executor.memoryOverhead=384M \ # Amount of additional memory to be allocated per executor process.
 Default: executorMemory * 0.10, with minimum of 384.
              --conf spark.executor.heartbeatInterval=10s \ # Interval between each executor's heartbeats to the driver. should be significantly less than spark.network.timeout.